abhilashreddyy/NLP_project/PITCHME.md

-### Text Analysing Application using
+### Text Analyzing Application using
 ### Natural Language Processing(NLP)

 ---
 ## What is this application about ?
 +++
-* Organizations typically conduct a lot of surverys .
-To minimize the amount of works Surveys are of the form that get the users to chosse a number as an answer so that it can be easily processed.
-But a lot of qualitative / behavioural surveys also need to be conducted in an organization and expect the users to type in answers .
+* Organizations typically conduct a lot of surveys .
+To minimize the amount of works Surveys are of the form that get the users to choose a number as an answer so that it can be easily processed.
+But a lot of qualitative / behavioral surveys also need to be conducted in an organization and expect the users to type in answers .
   * Questions and Answers are collated as excel files since they are easier to process
   * Each sheet typically consists of questions (as columns ) and answers by multiple people (as rows )
   * Multiple surveys are stored as  sheets
 +++
 * Time consuming to read all the text and come to a conclusion
-* This application attempts to provide a better intution /summary of the answers at a glance.
+* This application attempts to provide a better intuition /summary of the answers at a glance.
 * Uses azure and google NLP cloud services

 +++